Holy Money: The Vatican’s Hidden Empire of Greed

 ⛪ The Body Under the Bridge

-Roberto Calvi — God’s Banker — found hanging beneath Blackfriars Bridge with twelve pounds of bricks and $15,000 in three currencies.
-No rope residue on his hands.
+Roberto Calvi — God’s Banker — found hanging beneath Blackfriars Bridge with twelve pounds of bricks and £15,000 in three currencies.
+No rust or paint residue on his shoes consistent with the scaffolding.
 A forged passport in his pocket.
 Five people eventually charged with his murder in Italy.
 All acquitted for lack of evidence.
 The investigation that followed exposed the Vatican’s deepest financial secrets.

 🏦 The Rothschild Rescue